Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Results

 \subsection{Inclination of the EMRI}

 QPE models mostly consider collisions inclined perpendicularly ($90^{\circ}$) with respect to the disk.
 In this subsection, we briefly discuss the simplest implications of the orbit inclination.
 From Eq.~\eqref{Lqpe}, we notice that $L_{\text{char}} \propto v_{\text{rel}}^{-2}$, meaning the inclination of the EMRI towards the disk would change the relative velocity.
-Noticing that the ratio of $v_\text{rel,90}$ and $v_{\text{rel},\theta}$ (perpendicular component) inclined at an angle $\theta$ (see Fig.~\ref{Sketch}) between the axis of the disk and the normal to the orbital plane is
+Noticing that the ratio of $v_\text{rel,90}$ and $v_{\text{rel},\theta}$ (perpendicular component) is inclined at an angle $\theta$ (see Fig.~\ref{Sketch}) between the axis of the disk, the normal to the orbital plane is

-For angles close to $90^{\circ}$, the change is negligible; however, as we approach small angles the ratio can become tiny - changes in the inclination angles of an already inclined EMRI can cause significant variations in luminosities.
-But we have to be cautious about small angles since the scale-height of the disk constrains the orbit of our star.
-With small enough $\theta$, we would have a coplanar orbit of the immersed star, and this QPE mechanism would not apply here (no collisions could happen).
+For angles close to $90^{\circ}$, the change is negligible; however, as we approach small angles the ratio can become tiny; in particular, changes in the inclination angles of an already inclined EMRI can cause significant variations in luminosities.
+However, we have to be cautious about small angles since the scale-height of the disk constrains the orbit of our star.
+With a small enough $\theta$, we would have a coplanar orbit of the immersed star and this QPE mechanism would not apply here (i.e., no collisions could occur).

 The precession in the system has an impact on the luminosity as well.
 This changes the position of the impact with the disk and the relative velocity of EMRI.
 The farthest and closest places of the impact from the SMBH are the apo-, $R_\text{a} = a(1+e)$, and pericenter, with their ratio being $(1+e)/(1-e)$.
 As $L_\text{char} \sim 1/a$, the luminosity ratio of the impact places at $R_\text{p}$ and $R_a$ are $\approx 1$ for quasi-circular orbits, but moderately elliptical orbits affected by precessions could cause variability of burst amplitudes by larger factors.